 Call your healthcare provider if your symptoms get worse or you have new symptoms.

-Call right away if you have symptoms such as bloody vomit, blood in your stools, or
+Call right away if you have symptoms, such as bloody vomit, blood in your stools,

 Key points about H. pylori